Aho! Mitakuye Oyasin.

 When we want to run barefooted in the grass, we’re told to put some shoes on before we hurt ourselves.
 When we are hurt, even this can be invalidated when people say things like, “You’re a big girl.
 Big girls don’t cry” or “Just get over it.”

 Soon we learn to cautious and only believe in what can be seen, touched, or heard.
 We live in our heads and lose our connection to own bodies and own inner knowing.
 Then we learn to distrust ourselves.
 We lose the connection to the spirits, other people, plants, and the stars.

 I’ve been many places.
 I’ve seen many things.
 Nothing compares to the feeling that I’ve gotten when I am surrounded by people who understand in their bones what it means to have a connection to the past (through their ancestors), the present (through their families, communities, and strangers), and all of the rest of Creation.
 There is a majesty, a groundedness that both humbles me and lifts me.

 Many in the west live life as if it is a solo journey.
 They pursue excellence, success, and even spirituality as a solo enterprise.
 If this is you, I ask you to contemplating the meaning of Aho mitakuye oyasin.
 Embody it.
 Live it.

 A person who embodies this can never feel lonely.
 He can never harm the earth, animals, himself, or another creature.
-He can never feel in search of himself.
+There is no need for him to go in search of himself.
 He is you.
-He is whole.
-He is eternal.
+He is whole and eternal.

 This idea isn’t exclusive to the Lakota people.
 It’s found in most religions and certainly in extant aboriginal tribes.
 If this idea resonates with you, I invite you to get curious.
 Investigate your ancestry.
 Get in touch with your roots.